Date

 EchoSensing engaged with three satellite bus manufacturers: Momentus (USA) discussed the Vigoride platform and orbital transfer capabilities; SSTL (UK) shared their multi-band SAR experience across X, S, and C-band; Space Inventor (Denmark) presented their vertically integrated manufacturing approach.

-At the symposium, CEO Dr. Chul-Ho Jung also met with John Lee, a senior leader who has shaped much of Korea's space program over the years.
+At the symposium, CEO Dr. Chul H. Jung also met with Dr. John Lee — a former NASA senior executive who was recruited as the inaugural Director of Space & Aviation Missions at Korea's newly established space agency KASA, where he led the R&D foundation for the country's space program.
 They discussed the trajectory of Korea's space sector — noting increased government commitment, growing private-sector participation, and expanding global partnerships.
 It was a timely exchange that reinforced the environment EchoSensing is building for: running AI onboard SAR satellites to deliver Earth observation data faster, right from orbit.

 Patrick Beatty of Beyond Earth Ventures reviewed EchoSensing's IR materials and offered guidance on business model positioning, investor communications, and US market entry strategy.